paulodiovani/vim-darkroom/README.md

 # vim-darkroom

-A Vim plugin that creates a focused centered window for typing.
+A Vim plugin that simulates a dark room by creating darkened side windows, keeping your focus on the centered window.

 ![screenshot-001](media/screenshot-001.png)